 Although being a modern country, with an updated legislation based on a Civil Law system, there are several matters and peculiarities within the process of acquiring a property in Panama that will certainly make it stand apart from any other process of its kind in the region.
 Our positive law establishes flexible enough guidelines to allow common practices to self-regulate the purchase process, referring mainly to how title registration should take place and what elements must be included and detailed.
-Parties complete names and identifiable particulars, as, well as all specific property related data should be stated, the agreed selling price and the seller’s obligation to guarantee the transfer of the title and right of possession, together with both parties expressed will or acceptance of the deal must be included in order for a purchase process to be concluded successfully.
-However, these all refers to the actual closing deed or final step of a sales purchases agreement in Panama, it all starts with more complex steps and stages.
+Parties complete names and identifiable particulars, as well as all specific property related data should be stated, the agreed selling price and the seller’s obligation to guarantee the transfer of the title and right of possession, together with both parties expressed will or acceptance of the deal must be included in order for a purchase process to be concluded successfully.
+However, these all refer to the actual closing deed or final step of a sales and purchase agreement in Panama, it all starts with more complex steps and stages.

 Once both parties have express their intentions of both, selling and buying a property, along with its agreed selling price, it is customary to prepare an initial agreement, which will regulate all steps, obligations and foreseeable scenarios for the next weeks or even months of the transaction; this document is commonly known as the “Promise of Purchase and Sales Agreement”.